rewonc/rewonc.github.io-deprecated/_posts/2014-11-03-A-thousand-nails-and-three-threads.markdown

 Here's what we get from sampling from a variable radius:

-Radius 1 & 2:
+Radius **1** & **2**:

 ![Little doggy woggy]({{ site.url }}/img/angle1.png)
 ![Little doggy woggy]({{ site.url }}/img/angle2.png)

-Radius 3 & 5:
+Radius **3** & **5**:

 ![Little doggy woggy]({{ site.url }}/img/angle3.png)
 ![Little doggy woggy]({{ site.url }}/img/angle5.png)

-Maximum radius (sampling only the points that are farthest away) & random radius (weighted to a power curve so lower values appear much more frequently)
+**Maximum radius** (sampling only the points that are farthest away) & **random radius** (weighted to a power curve so lower values appear much more frequently)

 ![Little doggy woggy]({{ site.url }}/img/anglemax.png)
 ![Little doggy woggy]({{ site.url }}/img/anglerandom.png)

 Kind of neat!
 It turns out that in our square grid of nails, changing the sampling radius changes the angle of all possible values that can be drawn.
 In a radius of 1, for example, we see only straight lines and 45 degree angles, and the result almost looks like a mosaic.
 In the max radius, you get hundreds of slightly different angles that make the dog look kind of spooky or phantasmic.
-It seems like somewhere in the middle is a nice balance between long & short lines and angle consistency and diversity.
+It seems like somewhere in the middle is a nice balance between 1) long & short lines and 2) angle consistency and diversity.

 ### Increasing line connectivity